Materials-Consortia/OPTIMADE/optimade.rst

 	    "x-optimade-unit: "unitless",
             "x-optimade-implementation": {
               "sortable": true,
-              "query": "full"
+              "query-support": "full"
             },
             "x-optimade-requirements": {
               "support": "should",
               "sortable": false,
-              "query": "full"
+              "query-support": "full"
             }
           },
           "lattice_vectors": {
             "title": "Unit cell lattice vectors",
+	    "type": ["array", "null"],
-            "description": "The three lattice vectors in Cartesian coordinates, in ångström (Å).", "x-optimade-unit": "inapplicable",
+            "description": "The three lattice vectors in Cartesian coordinates, in ångström (Å).\n
+            \n
+	    - MUST be a list of three vectors *a*, *b*, and *c*, where each of the vectors MUST BE a list of the vector's coordinates along the x, y, and z Cartesian coordinates.
+	    ",
+	    "examples": [
+              [[4.0, 0.0, 0.0], [0.0, 4.0, 0.0], [0.0, 1.0, 4.0]]
+            ],
+            "x-optimade-unit": "inapplicable",
 	    "x-optimade-property": {
 	      "property-uri": "urn:uuid:81edf372-7b1b-4518-9c14-7d482bd67834",